 Dental Implant Problems

 Dental implants are successful for most patients, but in some cases, an expert needs to intervene to stop an implant from failing.
-If you are experiencing significant pain around an implant, or if an implant feels loose, come see us as soon as possible so we can attempt to salvage your implant.
+If you are experiencing significant pain around an implant, or an implant feels loose, come see us as soon as possible so we can attempt to salvage it.